NoobInDaHause/NoobCogs/README.md

 | ServerDonations |  v1.3.5   | Donate bot currencies or other things to servers.                |
 | SplitOrSteal    |  v2.2.5   | A fun split or steal game.                                       |

+## License

+This repository is licensed under MIT License.

 ## Credits

 Special thanks to the authors of some of the codes that I got from, all credits goes to them.